 Trainers could be exactly what you need to keep your cycling game on point without heading outside, especially in inclement weather.
 When the weather turns cold, wet, or snowy, getting off of the roads or trails can be a relief.
 Snowy riding is challenging unless you have a fat tire bike, and riding a bike in the rain poses some unique dangers and requires some special gear.

 Are you looking for a smart trainer that gets the job done and helps your training, but doesn’t break the bank?
-The Tacx Flow smart trainer from Garmin could be exactly what you’re looking for.
+The Tacx Flow smart trainer from Garmin could be exactly what you’re looking for, and we thought we would give it a through review.
 It’s a good option for newer riders, those on a budget, and those who want to see exactly what a smart trainer can do for their cycling abilities.
 Garmin acquired Tacx back in 2019.

 Here’s a rundown of what you need to know about this wheel-on trainer when it comes to the riding experience, connectivity, safety, durability, and more.
 We’ll also explore some other options that are worth your consideration that are around the same price point as the Tacx Flow smart trainer.

 The Tacx Flow Smart: A Wheel-On, Budget Smart Trainer